bsebesta/portfolio-v2/content/projects/human-touch/index.md

   </style>
 ---

-[Human Touch](https://www.humantouch.com/) makes luxury massage chairs for consumers, each of which can be controlled by a mobile app.
-They approached RAIN, thinking that incorporating voice into their mobile UI for a specific line of chairs (the Super Novo X), framed as a Virtual Therapist, would be a smart move from a UX perspective.
+{{< prominentText >}}Human Touch approached RAIN about integrating a "Virtual Therapist" into the mobile app, allowing customers to select and control massages conversationally.{{< /prominentText >}}

 I helped form product strategy, and took the lead going into information architecture, content strategy, VUI design, visual designs, and prototyping.

-Due to the contingencies of agency projects, this Virtual Therapist never reached fruition.
-As such, it's hard to measure success.
-But I include it here as a case study because it was one of my few _mobile-centered_ projects for a real-world client.
-And the designs included here had the effect of getting stakeholders to rethink the entire onboarding process for their customers, and not _only_ the voice-related screens.
+The project never launched.
+But I include it here as a case study because it was one of my few _mobile-centered_ projects for a real-world client, and the results had the effect of getting stakeholders to rethink the entire mobile onboarding process.